yomotsu/camera-controls/readme.md

 CameraControls uses Spherical Coordinates for orbit rotations.

-If your camera is Y-up, Azimuthal angle will be the angle for y-axis rotation and Polar angle will be the angle for vertiacal position.
+If your camera is Y-up, Azimuthal angle will be the angle for y-axis rotation and Polar angle will be the angle for vertical position.

 ![](https://yomotsu.github.io/camera-controls/examples/fig1.png)